 Threats from infectious diseases on Uppsala Health Summit agenda

-At the Uppsala Health Summit Tackling Infectious Disease Threats, due to start next week, experts and decision makers from ministries, academia, companies and voluntary organisations are meeting to discuss how jointly to reduce the risk of severe outbreaks.
+At the Uppsala Health Summit Tackling Infectious Disease Threats 10–11 October, experts and decision makers from ministries, academia, companies and voluntary organisations met to discuss how jointly to reduce the risk of severe outbreaks.

 - Zoonotic Diseases in Livestock – Mitigating Risk Behaviour

 - Empowered and Resilient Communities – A Need for New Perspectives

 - A Roadmap for Effective Diagnostics to Combat Global Infectious Disease

 - New Vaccines and Medicines: Monitor Safety in Emergency Situations